Russia’s economy to shrink by 11.2%, Ukraine’s by 45%, says World Bank

 The only economies to escape negative consequences from the war in Ukraine are two Eurasian oil and gas producers, Azerbaijan and Turkmenistan, whose forecasts for the year were raised by the EBRD.

-The World Bank said the war in Ukraine is a second major shock in two years, after the pandemic, and would lead to a 4.1% decline in economic output across the region – twice as steep as the recession in 2020 from the Covid-19 crisis.
+The World Bank said the war in Ukraine is a second major shock in two years, after the pandemic, and will lead to a 4.1% decline in economic output across the region – twice as steep as the recession in 2020 from the coronavirus (COVID-19) crisis.

 The World Bank and International Monetary Fund (IMF) are due to have their annual meeting of finance ministers and central bank governors this week in Washington.